nwtime/ntpwww/content/en/ntpfaq/NTP-s-refclk.md

 #### 7.2.1.
 What should I know about various GPS Receivers?

-GPS receivers have high accuracy, are simple to install, rather immune against electromagnetic noise, and they only need an antenna with free view to the sky, preferrably as much of the hemisphere as possible.[<span class="footnote">[1]</span>](NTP-s-refclk.htm#FTN.AEN4591) Most calibration happens automatically.
+GPS receivers have high accuracy, are simple to install, rather immune against electromagnetic noise, and they only need an antenna with free view to the sky, preferrably as much of the hemisphere as possible.
+Most calibration happens automatically.

-GPS, the Global Positioning System, a satellite based navigation aid originally developed for military use in the USA, can provide the receiver with accurate data about the current position, elevation, and time (See also [Section 9.1](NTP-s-related.htm#S-GPS-BACKGROUND)).
+[GPS](/ntpfaq/ntp-s-related/#91-gps), the Global Positioning System, a satellite based navigation aid originally developed for military use in the USA, can provide the receiver with accurate data about the current position, elevation, and time.
 Unfortunately many of these receivers were not designed with accurate time-keeping in mind.
-Therefore the time information provided in a stream of serial data sometimes is freely floating within one second, thereby losing the precision of the receiver (Accurate time is needed in the receiver to calculate the exact position.
-See also [How accurate will my Clock be?](NTP-s-algo.htm#Q-ACCURATE-CLOCK)).
+Therefore the time information provided in a stream of serial data sometimes is freely floating within one second, thereby losing the precision of the receiver.
+[Accurate time](/ntpfaq/ntp-s-algo/#5131-how-accurate-will-my-clock-be) is needed in the receiver to calculate the exact position.

 Fortunately there are also receivers that were designed for precision timekeeping.
 Among these are: